MandarinCMS/complete-package/README.md

 # Setup & Installation of MandarinCMS
   1. Download .zip from Github/JiiSaaduddin
   2. Run in your browser.
-  1. Open & Edit the file mcms-database.php and save it.
+  1. Open & Edit the file database-settings.php and save it.
   2. Run in your browser again.
   3. If you did not enter a password, note the password given to you.
 If you did not provide a username, it will be admin.
   4. The installer should then send you to the login page.
 Sign in with the username and password you chose during the installation.
 If a password was generated for you, you can then click on “Profile” to change the password.